 Applicants submitting studies through the HRA-managed route have the choice to request up to three trusts or health boards for the HRA to approach to undertake the review.
 Alternatively, we will select HRA registered reviewers with the appropriate experience in the study field, such as paediatric oncology.

 There is a process flow chart for the HRA-managed route below.

 This option is available to non-commercial studies where the sponsor (or co-sponsor) is the same as the reviewing trust or health board.
-It is also available to single site studies.

 Applicants submitting studies through the self-managed route will manage the selection of reviewers and the review process.
 Reviewers undertaking the review on behalf of the applicant should meet the following criteria:

 - be registered with the HRA

 - be based at the sponsoring trust/health board